 6. Posters or website graphics – this is printable poster for our band hall, or just a graphic for the website so our students know how our “Master of the Alphabet” competition will work.

 7. Another website graphic – Canva is great to use for branding since you can upload your own graphics or use theirs.
 There are so many font choices and options for layout, too!

 Now, I love you guys so much that I even have some bonus ideas for you (sans example photo – sorry!!)

-My super smart husband (who probably listens to me talk about Canva the most out of everyone) made his Midwest Clinic programs for a group that he took this past December ALL ON CANVA – what?!
-He made it all on Canva (you can obviously have multiple pages!) and then sent it to the print shop to be printed in full color and made into booklets – they looked incredible!
+My super smart husband (who probably listens to me talk about Canva the most out of everyone) has made two Midwest Clinic programs for his groups ALL ON CANVA – what?!
+He made it all on Canva (you can obviously have multiple pages!) and then sent it to the print shop to be printed in full color and made into booklets – they looked incredible both times!!

-He also made some letterhead for the group he took to The Midwest Clinic that they used when fundraising for their trip – brilliance!
+He also made some letterhead for one group he took to The Midwest Clinic that they used when fundraising for their trip – brilliance!

-Since I don’t have the examples, I’ll just give you a picture of me surrounded by two super smart people – brilliant husband, and our, also brilliant, good friend Laura after the Disney World Marathon earlier this year.
+Since I don’t have the examples, I’ll just give you a picture of me surrounded by two super smart people – brilliant husband, and our, also brilliant, good friend Laura after the Disney World Marathon.